cybertec-postgresql/pg_cgroups/README.md

   The unit is 1/1000 of a percent, so the default value 100000 stands for 100%.
 The minimum value is 1000, which stands for 1%.

+  To allow PostgreSQL to use more than one CPU fully, set the parameter to a value greater than 100000.

 NUMA parameters
 ---------------